-October 2-4 of 2013, The Fletcher School of Law and Diplomacy will run a 2.5 day open enrollment seminar titled "Energy, Environment, and Security: The Changing Energy Landscape" at The Madison Hotel in Washington, D.C.
+October 2-4 of 2013, The Fletcher School of Law and Diplomacy will run a three day open enrollment seminar titled "Energy, Environment, and Security: The Changing Energy Landscape" at The Madison Hotel in Washington, D.C.
 The seminar will bring together distinguished Fletcher faculty and experts in Washington who are leaders in these fields.
 The program is interdisciplinary and will be open to professionals from all sectors: public, private, and non-profit.
 Please click here for more information and registration details.

 Fletcher Summer Institute